opencog/learn/run-poc/README.md

 various online postgres performance wikis, or in the [atomspace/opencog/persist/sql/README.md](https://github.com/opencog/atomspace/tree/master/opencog/persist/sql) file.
 See 'Performance' section below.

+When you're done observing, restore the original affix-punc file that we modified in step 0 of this section.

 Mutual Information of Word Pairs
 --------------------------------